 J. Allen et al. (ALICE EMCal Collaboration), “Performance of prototypes for the ALICE electromagnetic calorimeter”, Nucl.
 Instrum.
 Meth.
 A 615 6-13 (2010)

-R. J. Smith et al., “Materials, Processing and Manufacturing Technologies-Using CrAlN Multilayer Coatings to Improve Oxidation Resistance of Steel Interconnects for Solid Oxide Fuel Cell Stacks”, Journal of Materials Engineering and Performance 13 (3), 295-302 (2004)
+R. J. Smith et al., “Using CrAlN Multilayer Coatings to Improve Oxidation Resistance of Steel Interconnects for Solid Oxide Fuel Cell Stacks”, Journal of Materials Engineering and Performance 13 295-302 (2004)

 Teaching

-Professor Knospe has taught Modern Physics (PHY 31), Introduction to Nuclear and Elementary Particle Physics (PHY 364), and Quantum Mechanics I (PHY 362).
-In the fall of 2023, he will teach one of Lehigh’s inaugural Big Questions Seminars: "Ghosts of Chernobyl: Do the benefits of nuclear energy outweigh its risks?"
-(PHY 90).
+Professor Knospe has taught Modern Physics (PHY 31), Introduction to Nuclear and Elementary Particle Physics (PHY 364), Quantum Mechanics I (PHY 362), and Quantum Mechanics II (PHY 424).
+He also taught one of Lehigh’s inaugural Big Questions Seminars: "Ghosts of Chernobyl: Do the benefits of nuclear energy outweigh its risks?"
+(PHY/EVST 90).